About Lynn's Lavender Luxury Personal Care Products

 When I started this line, I put a lot of time and energy into researching what makes skincare products good—or bad.

-We all know about Organic Certification.
-And Lynn’s Lavender fields are Certified Organic by California Department of Food and Agriculture.
-But—not everyone can go to the time and money involved to get certified.
-And, not everyone wants to.
-What’s more important to me is that plants are grown in a sustainable plan.
+What’s most important to me is that plants are grown in a sustainable plan.
 Essentially that means without unnecessary pesticides, herbicides and what I call earthicides.
 We all want to protect our earth and treat her with the care she deserves—sort of like the way we want to take care of ourselves.
 It includes growing our soil (yes, you can actually grow and improve your soil over time) and cherishing our water supplies.

 And in our bodycare products we take the same approach.